Monday, June 9, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Share what you're reading!

 The head says it.
-This post includes a list of the current best dual-band Wi-Fi 7 routers and mesh systems, specifically hardware without the 6GHz band.
+This post includes a list of the current best dual-band Wi-Fi 7 routers and mesh systems.
+They are hardware without the 6GHz band.

 If you want a router with all three bands, this list of the top “traditional” Wi-Fi 7 routers is a better choice.